Where is Armenia? Armenia Geography

 Here are some geographic facts about Armenia:

-- Its tallest mountain is Mount Aragats, rising 4,092 meters above sea level.
+- Its highest point is Mount Aragats, rising 4,092 meters above sea level.

 - Lake Sevan is the largest body of water in Armenia and is one of the highest freshwater lakes in the world.